Worship Is Creative

 Whatever we adore, idolize, or worship is what we become.
 When my daughter was young, she idolized a female pop star.
 She dressed like her, acted like her, and even tried to sing like her.
 In the process, she was recreating herself; she was becoming the very thing she worshiped.

 A spiritual transformation is no different in this regard.
-By idolizing the beauty, goodness, and truth of a divine Creator, we become beautiful, good, and true ourselves.
-When we love, adore, and worship spiritual ideals, we eventually become those ideals (Godlike).
+When you idolize the beauty, goodness, and truth of a divine Creator, you become beautiful, good, and true yourself.
+When you love, adore, and worship spiritual ideals, you eventually become those ideals (Godlike).
 In every sense, worship is divinely creative.

 Worship changes the worshiper into the image of One worshiped.